Qivex/qua/readme.md

 ### Notable features (to be expanded):
 - `require`-function (**not** included in CC)
 - Prototype based object-orientation
+- Simple UI with support for multiple views per monitor & nested screens
-- Decoding of common binary file formats (zip & images) for use in CC
+- Decoding of common binary file formats (zlib & images) for use in CC

 ## Setup